 Ingredient quality and overall formula cleanliness are also important—two criteria that Performance Lab® NutriGenesis® Multi meets with its nature-identical micronutrients and synthetic-free NutriCaps® capsules.

-Continue reading to learn more about why vegetarians and vegans should take a multivitamin, as well as the specific health advantages of increasing your micronutrient intake while on a vegetarian/vegan diet...
+Continue reading to learn more about why vegetarians and vegans should take multivitamin supplements, as well as the specific health advantages of increasing your essential micronutrient intake while on a vegetarian/vegan diet...

 Back to the BIG question at hand: do vegetarians and vegans need to take a multivitamin?